|

 Soon enough, the over-smart amongst us took out their six inch ruler, eraser and some even placed a printed straight line

 below to copy upon.
 Yet, no one was really claiming to have made it.
+Almost at the end

 of the period the “Master” returned.
 He had a cursory look at a few attempts and shook hid head of disapproval.